Charles Huntziger: Minister of War

-With the growing strategic importance of Vichy-controlled Africa, Marshal Philippe Pétain decided to reshuffle his government and appoint Maxime Weygand Delegate-General in French Africa.
+With the growing strategic importance of Vichy-controlled Africa, Pétain decided to reshuffle his government and appoint Weygand Delegate-General in French Africa.
 With the other likely candidates for Minister of War either killed or in prison, (Note: Robert Paxton refers to generals Gaston Billotte and Henri Giraud.)
 Huntziger assumed the position on 6 September almost by default.
 Huntziger was also appointed commander-in-chief of the Armistice Army, which he set about organising and which was originally limited to 100,000 men recruited from the zone libre.

 Huntziger sympathised with Pétain's views and was similarly preoccupied with questions of morale and education, leading the two to develop warm relations.
 He displayed a more cautious attitude towards the Germans and opposed Weygand's idea for the establishment of a counterespionage service under the guise of fighting Communism.
-However, Huntziger nevertheless shared Weygand's revanchist vision for the army and oversaw efforts led by René Carmille to plan for a rapid remobilisation in the event of a resumption of hostilities.
-He also introduced sport and vocational training into the army, however this was largely pared back by Admiral François Darlan who was his successor and main rival in government.
+Huntziger shared Weygand's revanchist vision for the army and oversaw efforts led by René Carmille to plan for a rapid remobilisation in the event of a resumption of hostilities.
+He also introduced sport and vocational training into the army but this was largely pared back by Admiral François Darlan who was his successor and main rival in government.
 (Note: Darlan famously described Huntziger as having "une cervelle de noisette", or "a brain of a hazelnut".)
 There was a rumour at the time that Huntziger had used his position to suppress a commissioned report on the responsibility for the French defeat that, in its conclusions, had exonerated Corap and called into question his command of the Second Army.